Projects

 Data Transfer and Automatic Integration Projects

-BELBİM (Istanbul Municipalities Data Processing Industry and Trade Inc.)
+BELBİM (Istanbul Municipalities Data Processing Industry & Trade Inc.)

 The data transfer program basically gets and writes raw reports (files collected by modems from different sources) to database tables and related directories on the file servers according to their file types.
 The automatic integration program reads preprocessed files from their directories and start further processing and database operations.